darrenaddy/1/content/Machine/floor_panel_system/index.md

 ### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+For floor decks built with dimensional lumber (only) the Triad Floor Panel System is an economical choice for framing & decking.
+Floor joists can be either 2x10 or 2x12 dimensional lumber.
+Other features include:

+* Rim Fastening/Framing
+* Clamping joist locators
+* A 4000 lb capacity Material Handing Deck
+* Your choice of compatible decking tools (for nail or screw floor deck fastening)

-### Specifications*
+###### Specifications*

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard:

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements:

-- Size: 36' L x 15'10" W

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Specifications subject to change without notice.`

-### Capabilities
+###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}
+* Floor Cassette Widths: 6' 9" to 18'
+* Floor Cassette Length maximums: 16' to 80'

-### Options
+###### Options

 - Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)

-### Have a Question?
+###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
 Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.